 Frequency: Very rare

 These creatures have an incredible range of characteristics.
-Some efreets are hulking in appearance and floating in mid-air like a genie, while others take the form of humanoids with legs.
+Some efreets are hulking in appearance and float in the air like genies, while others take the form of humanoids with legs.
 Although their physical appearances differ individually, they do have some similarities.
 Mainly, all efreets are ghostly in nature.
 They can choose to appear, disappear, remain tangible or not, if they so wish.
 These creatures are also quite elemental in nature, ranging from light, air, fire, water, earth, steel, lightning, sound, and shadow as their most common forms.
 These creatures are known to be incredibly loyal familiars, fighting to the bitter end for their masters.
 However, the Efreet has the innate skill to gauge the power of their masters.
 They are known to never choose the stronger master, and to serve the weak and deserving of their power, such as the childlike, damaged, and civilian.
-Thus, they use their ghostly features to hide within their master’s soul, and come out once they deem it necessary for the safety of their master, or if their master demands it.
+Thus, they use their ghostly features to hide within their master’s body, and come out once they deem it necessary for the safety of their master, or if their master demands it.
 As such, legends tell they are distant relatives of elementals, although some argue of them as the more ancient forms of them and the natural enemy of the shades, while others consider them as another group that had made a pact to prevent themselves from overpowering other races.
 Their gentle characteristic is mostly evident with their passive states in the wilds.
-They are also known to be able to grow in stats, serving as a substitute for their masters.

 Habitat: They are mostly seen around leylines, such as the mana spring and the mana lake.
 They also appear in the wilds, and light types are mostly observed around the Dark Reaches, serving as sentinels in the darkness.